Aliases for MGAT5 Gene

 GeneCards Summary for MGAT5 Gene

 MGAT5 (Mannosyl (Alpha-1,6-)-Glycoprotein Beta-1,6-N-Acetyl-Glucosaminyltransferase) is a Protein Coding gene.
 Diseases associated with MGAT5 include Hepatocellular Carcinoma and Bile Duct Carcinoma.
-Among its related pathways are Transport to the Golgi and subsequent modification and N-glycan antennae elongation in the medial/trans-Golgi.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
 GO annotations related to this gene include acetylglucosaminyltransferase activity and alpha-1,6-mannosylglycoprotein 6-beta-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is MGAT5B.

 UniProtKB/Swiss-Prot for MGAT5 Gene

 Catalyzes the addition of N-acetylglucosamine in beta 1-6 linkage to the alpha-linked mannose of biantennary N-linked oligosaccharides.
 It is one of the most important enzymes involved in the regulation of the biosynthesis of glycoprotein oligosaccharides.